My poems have been published in Westerly, Australian Poetry Journal, The Pedestal Magazine, Strange Horizons, Going Down Swinging and more.

 Hadley Rille Books commissioned me to write The Priestess and the Slave, a historical novella set in 5th century BC Athens and Delphi, in 2009.
 Legendary feminist author Pamela Sargent called it "elegant."

 My poetry prizes include first place in the Humorous Verse section of the 2014 Henry Lawson awards, equal second in the W.B.
 Yeats Poetry Prize for Australia 2014, and third in the ACU Prize for Literature 2014, judged by Kevin Hart.
 I had two poems shortlisted for the ACU Prize in 2015, and my poem "Dancing Time and Space" was Highly Commended in the Melbourne Poets Union International Poetry Prize 2015.
-Most recently, my poem "Sweet Intertidal Flesh" won the Connemara Mussel Festival Poetry Competition 2016, judged by Eamonn Grennan.
+During 2016, one of my poems was long-listed for the University of Canberra Vice Chancellor's International Poetry Prize, and "Sweet Intertidal Flesh" won the inaugural Connemara Mussel Festival Poetry Competition 2016, judged by Eamonn Grennan.

 My poems for adults have been published in journals and magazines including Westerly, Australian Poetry Journal, The Pedestal Magazine, Strange Horizons, Quadrant, Gargouille, Midnight Echo, Neon, Star*Line and more.
 They have appeared in anthologies including Best Australian Fantasy and Horror Vol 1 (ed.
 Talie Helene and Liz Grzyb), The Stars Like Sand (ed.
 Tim Jones and PS Cottier), A Slow Combusting Hymn (ed.
 Kit Kelen and Jean Kent), Futuredaze (ed.
 Erin Underwood), Sproutlings (ed.
 Morgan Hardy Bell), Fae Visions of the Mediterranean (eds.
 Valeria Vitale and Djibril al-Ayad), and Poetry & Place (eds.
 Ashley Capes & Brooke Linford).